in China, China visit #3, Post #8 - covering June 24th/2014... China Haidian, Zhuhai Rossini, Ebohr, Corum, Eterna, Rotary

 oldest known water clock in the world.

-museum is a popular ZhuHai destination.
+museum is a noted ZhuHai destination.
 You may have noticed by now that

 it's not just Sea-Gull that has a museum.
 The more factories I visit, the